 General principles for the regime for infrastructure access are defined in Chapter II, Section 1 (Art.
 3) of the proposed recast Regulation.
 Chapter IV of the proposed recast Gas Directive comprises three sections that cover: access to natural gas infrastructure, including renewable and low carbon gases (Section I, Art.
 26-30); access to hydrogen infrastructure, including TPA regime for hydrogen networks, terminals and storage (Section II, Art.
 31-33); and refusal of access and connection, for both natural gas and hydrogen (Section III, Art.
 34).
 Chapters II and III of the proposed recast Regulation supplement the Directive.
 Chapter II contains rules on third-party-access services concerning TSOs (Art.
-5) and hydrogen network operators (Art.
-6), as well as access to services concerning natural gas storage, hydrogen terminals and LNG facilities and hydrogen storage facilities (Art.
+5) and hydrogen terminals and LNG facilities and hydrogen storage facilities (Art.
 7).
 Chapter II, Section 3 of the proposed recast Regulation contains rules on the need for TSOs to offer capacity for renewable and low carbon gases (Art.
 18).